 CBIE has submitted an application to the Community Research Ethics Office (CREO), a Research Ethics Board (REB) that services Canadian not-for-profit organizations, governments, independent consultants, community organizations, community researchers, and others that want to maximize the ethical conduct of their research.
 CREO’s work aligns with the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2, 2018).
 Once CBIE’s statement of ethics approval is obtained from CREO for the International Student Survey, it will be circulated to participating institutions to be used as additional information for internal ethics review processes.

-Many institutions have institutional ethical review committees that assess requests for research with their students.
-Typically, ethical review committees require an overview of the proposed research, a copy of any correspondence that will be distributed to students, and a copy of the questionnaire to be used in the research.
-CBIE offers assistance to institutions in meeting this requirement.
-If an internal ethical review is required or advisable to complete this project at your institution, we highly recommend beginning this process as soon as possible to ensure the survey can be launched at the beginning of October 2023.
+Many institutions have research ethics boards (REB) that assess research involving human subjects.
+REBs ensure compliance with ethical standards and protect the dignity, rights and welfare of research participants.
+Review your institution’s ethics approval procedure.
+If an internal ethical review is required to complete this project at your institution, in addition to CBIE’s ethics approval obtained from CREO, we highly recommend beginning this process as soon as possible to ensure the survey can be launched at the beginning of October 2023.

 Alchemer offers Secure Sockets Layer (SSL) encryption, which works through a cryptographic system to ensure a secure connection between the client (student) and the server (where the responses are saved).
 SSL is commonly used for online banking sites to transmit secured information.
 A link with SSL encryption shows the ‘s’ in the ‘HTTP’ address.